Best Online Master’s Degrees in: Health Informatics

 - Financial Management in Healthcare.
 Students learn about the financial aspects of healthcare organizations.
 This includes financial statements, operational budgeting, capital project management, internal controls, contracts, cost reporting, and reimbursement methods.

 - Health Information Systems Analysis and Design.
 This course is focused on the application of systems analysis and design theory in the development of health information systems.
 Students learn the basics of object-oriented programming, relational databases, user requirements, data structures, data warehousing strategies, and more.

 Along with the material covered in courses, graduate students in health informatics programs

 learn from analyzing case studies, participating in group projects, and hands-on practice.
 Some programs may require students to participate in research where they develop, collect, examine, and analyze data.
 It is not uncommon for students to have to complete a research project and thesis in areas like decision support, human-computer interaction and interfaces, the electronic medical record, healthcare systems security, or patient data privacy.

 Students graduating with a master’s degree in health informatics should have the skills and abilities needed to use and apply information technology for the purpose of improving healthcare delivery and systems.
 They can go on to pursue careers as health informaticists in a range of healthcare organizations, such as hospitals, clinics, pharmaceutical companies, health insurance companies, research labs, and more.
 Possible job titles include health information manager, health information specialist, information systems analyst, and information systems manager.

-In May 2010, computer and information systems managers earned a median annual salary of $115,780 and computer systems analysts earned a median salary of $77,740, the BLS reported.
+Computer and information systems managers earned a median annual salary of $115,780 and computer systems analysts earned a median salary of $77,740, the BLS reported.
 Those interested in pursuing master’s degrees in health informatics should keep in mind that these projections are not guarantees of employment or salary, which can vary by location, work experience, education level, economic conditions, and more.